 Some of the trends that are causing major disruptions in the fleet management space:

 - Electric Vehicles -.
 Slowly and steadily both consumers and businesses are moving towards EV.
-Major brands including Amazon, Fedex and UPS among others have announced big investments in EV.
+Major brands including Amazon, FedEx and UPS among others have announced big investments in EVs.
 Government regulation and policies around the globe are increasingly leaning towards more EV adoption.
 Although the fleet management aspects remain the same, the entire ecosystem around EVs is very different from traditional vehicles.
 For example, the services for EVs are completely different.

-- Telematics – Telematics systems apply Internet of Things (IoT) to vehicles.
+- Telematics – Telematics systems apply the Internet of Things (IoT) to vehicles.
 They use hardware (typically combining Global Positioning System (GPS) functionality with onboard computers) to collect data from sensors inside the vehicle.
 Storing and analyzing detailed information on fleet operations over time is a game changer in making fleets more efficient through predictions and timely alerts.

 - Autonomous vehicles – Autonomous vehicles will directly impact multiple cost components of the total cost of fleets like driver cost, driver hours-of-service rules, driver availability and allocation, safety and discipline.

-- eCommerce – The increasing share of ecommerce and online retail needs retailers to provide efficient deliveries and returns.
+- eCommerce – The increasing share of eCommerce and online retail needs retailers to provide efficient deliveries and returns.
 Often the service provided to consumers for deliveries, returns and support is what builds loyalty.

 - Direct-to-consumer – Most businesses are now building a direct-to-consumer model.
-This needs them to behave very differently for service delivery and support of their products and services.
+This needs them to behave very differently in service delivery and support of their products and services.
 The last mile is often what makes the difference in customer experience.